You are here

 Research Interests

-Since 1991 I have been involved in the research of martensitic transformations and related phenomena in solids and functional materials, particularly Shape Memory Alloys /SMA/, focussing :
+Since 1991 I have been involved in the research of martensitic transformations in advanced engineering materials, mainly shape memory alloys focusing :

 • experiments and modelling of martensitic transformations in Cu-based alloy single crystals,